 There isn't much info on the web about any behind-the-scenes work a waterboy in the NFL or NBA does, but it looks like most of them have at least a high school degree.
 Experience working with a college football team team would likely help your case as well.

-How Much Does an NFL Waterboy Make?
+How Much Do NFL Waterboys Make?

 If you need more evidence that NFL waterboys make way more than minimum wage, just ask former NFL receiver Chad Ochocinco.
-He told one San Francisco 49er fan the same amount in 2019, which begged the obvious question: where does one sign up to be a waterboy in the NFL?
+He told one San Francisco 49er football fan the same amount in 2019, which begged the obvious question: Where does one sign up to be a waterboy in the NFL?

 Teamworkonline.com is also a good resource that posts NFL team jobs.
-Who knows, maybe you'll end up squirting water in Tom Brady or Lamar Jackson’s mouths?
+Who knows, maybe you'll end up squirting water in Tom Brady's mouth or Patrick Mahomes' face.

 If you're like me and thinking of quitting your full-time job to be a professional hydrator, don't fret if you can't find any jobs in the NFL.
 NBA waterboys make good money and, well, maybe you can reach out to MLB teams, because baseball players are making more money than anyone.
 Stay away from tennis ball boy gigs, though.
 That looks hard.